 Despite William Faulkner’s standing today, he achieved public acclaim as an essential author only after 1946.
 In that year, the American editor Malcolm Cowley published an anthology of Faulkner’s writings, The Portable Faulkner.

-Harold Bloom, the seminal American literary critic, put Faulkner among 26 writers he discussed in his seminal 1994 masterpiece of literary criticism The Western Canon: The Books and School of the Ages, and he has defined As I Lay Dying as the most original novel ever written by an American.
+Harold Bloom, the seminal American literary critic, put Faulkner among 26 writers he discussed in his 1994 gem of literary criticism The Western Canon: The Books and School of the Ages, and he has defined As I Lay Dying as the most original novel ever written by an American.

-Faulkner’s style has built a legacy: nowadays, every fiction writer must take into consideration his way of telling a story.
+Faulkner’s style has built a legacy: nowadays, every fiction writer must consider his way of telling a story.